margamaiztegui/frontend-assessment/readme.md

 # frontend-assessment
-This project utilizes Vue.JS (vue/cli) and SCSS, pleae install the corresponding dependencies.
-Thank you!
+This project utilizes the following, please install the corresponding dependencies if needed.
+- Vue CLI
+- Vue Router
+- SCSS/SASS

 ## Project setup (only if NodeJS isn't installed)
 ```